 If you haven’t had your chimney cleaned in more than a year but have used it regularly chances are there’s creosote in your chimney and you should call a professional.
 If you’re unsure, here are few signs that can help you know:

-- Since creosote blocks the airflow in your chimney, if it’s there you’ll notice an excessive amount of smoke when you build a fire in your fireplace.
-Normally this smoke would go through your chimney and out of your home, but with creosote blocking it’s path less will be able to leave.
+- Creosote blocks the airflow in your chimney.
+If it’s there you’ll notice an excessive amount of smoke when you build a fire in your fireplace.
+Normally this smoke would go through your chimney and out of your home.
+With creosote blocking it’s path less will be able to leave.

 - The buildup of creosote can leave a lingering odor of burnt barbeque or asphalt around your fireplace and home.